Acce5sDenied/MCBE_Parkour_wiki/README.md

 #### Soulsand
 Effect box: 1×1×1 lifted up by 0.1.
 (0.1 up from block's surface and 0.1 up from bottom if you're somehow inside)\
 Entity will receive effect when their coordinates is in this region.\
-Effect on movement: todo(not the same as java)
+Effect on movement: todo(def not the same as java)

 #### Honey block
 there are like 5 different effect boxes//todo\
 Jumping gives `0.252` vertical acceleration, reaching `0.514` in height, with 8 ticks of airtime on flat ground.

 #### Slime block
+//todo

 #### Ices
 Effect box: 1×1×1 lifted up by 0.1.
 (0.1 up from block's surface and 0.1 up from bottom if you're somehow inside)\